 If you want amenities like beach loungers, umbrellas, souvenirs and cold beers, then I recommend Cabo San Lucas for you.
 Beach touts will be available to sell you anything you need and loud music will likely be playing from nearby clubs.

 Playa Medano is the epitome of everything mentioned above.
-It is the main beach in Cabo San Lucas, and it is blanketed with tourists in peak season.
+It is the main beach in Cabo San Lucas, and it is blanketed with tourists in the peak season.

 San Jose del Cabo

-If you want a quiet, secluded beach to relax the day away, then San Jose del Cabo is for you.
 Long stretches of tan sand await, primarily visited by locals.
 There are no beach vendors and oftentimes no amenities – so pack your lunch and snacks!
 Keep in mind, you will likely need a car or taxi unless your accommodation is close enough to walk.

 The Los Cabos area has so many options for guided tours and excursions, and both towns have plenty to see and do.
 But, again, they both offer something completely different.